chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

   "active_shards_percent_as_number" : 100.0
 }
 ```
-You want to make sure status is green, and number_of_nodes is however many nodes you stood up.
+Make sure status is green, and know that "number_of_nodes" is equal to however many nodes you set up.

-2. Join A2 to your External Cluster.
+##2.
+Join A2 to your External Cluster

-Create a toml file that contains the settings for A2s internal Elasticsearch to join your cluster.
+Create a `toml` file that contains the settings for A2's internal Elasticsearch to join your cluster.
-In this example I’ll name the file “join_cluster.toml”
+In this example, I’ll name the file “join_cluster.toml”
 ```
 [elasticsearch.v1.sys.node]
   master = true